Itachi-don/centuary-xss/README.md

 # centuary-xss

 `centuary-xss` is an advanced cross-site scripting (XSS) detection and exploitation tool designed for security professionals and penetration testers.
 The tool incorporates various scanning techniques, including DOM-based, path-based, and parameter-based analyses, and supports both GET and POST methods.
-It is capable of avoiding false positives through contextual analysis and can generate detailed reports in multiple formats.
+The tool leverages asynchronous requests for efficiency and integrates with Selenium for DOM-based XSS detection.

 ## Features

-- **Payload Generation:** Generates a variety of XSS payloads, including those designed to bypass CSPs and WAFs.
+- **Custom Payloads**: Allows the use of custom payload files for testing.
 - **Asynchronous Scanning:** Utilizes asyncio and aiohttp for high-performance, non-blocking scans.
 - **Stealth Mode:** Introduces random delays to avoid detection during testing.
 - **DOM-Based XSS Detection:** Uses Selenium to detect XSS vulnerabilities in dynamic content.